Turning growing pains into growing gains

 FAQs

-• The first appointment is tailored to your child’s comfort and what works best for the family.
-Most often, the child and at least one caregiver participate in the first session.
-Depending on the child’s comfort level, both caregiver(s) and child participate in the session together and if the child is comfortable, a small or large portion of the session can be devoted 1:1 between the child and myself.
-Some families have found it to work best where the parent/caregiver meets with me first to give background information, and then in the second appointment, the child participates.
-Regardless of who is participating, the ultimate goal of the first appointment is for me to begin to understand your child’s and your family’s experience, as this understanding builds the foundation for me providing effective therapy services.
+• The first appointments are tailored to your child’s comfort and what works best for the family.
+Most families have found it to work best where the parent/caregiver meets with me first to give background information, share their hopes and goals for their child, and so I can equip caregivers to introduce the therapy process and what to expect to their child.
+Then in the second appointment, the child participates.
+The ultimate goal of these first appointment is for me to begin to understand your child’s and your family’s experience, as this understanding builds the foundation for me providing effective therapy services.

 • My style is warm and collaborative.
 My hope is that #1 your child feels understood and heard and #2 your child achieve the successful outcomes they deserve.
-The way sessions are conducted are tailored to what works best for the children I work with and their families.
-Some common ways that I work with children using child centered play, inviting children to practice coping strategies through play and art, child centered talk therapy, and incorporating horses as a way to enhance he therapy experience.
+The sessions are tailored to what works best for the children I work with and their families.
+Some common ways that I work with children are using child centered play, an evidenced based therapy for children ages 3-11, inviting children to express feelings and practice coping strategies through play and art, and incorporating horses as a way to enhance the therapy experience.

 • I believe listening, reflecting, and validating are important parts of the process.
 Neuroscience research supports that these actions help calm our nervous system, which allows us to learn better.
 With children this is often not done through talking, but engaging in play together.
-However, those are not the only things that I do.
-I find that children reach their therapy success when we also include time and space to cover actionable strategies and tools; most often I am teaching these and practicing these through novel, fun play and art techniques.
+I am trained in child centered play therapy, an evidenced based therapy for kids ages 3-11.
+Children are provided structure, predictability, and empathy that allow them to work through their struggles and flourish.

 “My child is sharing personal experiences with friends, is opening up more to me, and is showing more effort at school.
 We could not have done this without your support.
 Thank you!” -M.S.